CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Network-Time-Protocol-NTP.md

 ## Specify the NTP Source Interface

 By default, the source interface that NTP uses is eth0.
-To change the source interface:
+The following example command configures the NTP source interface to be swp10.

 {{< tabs "TabID243 ">}}
 {{< tab "CUE Commands ">}}